 Dr. Mayo is an associate professor in the School of Public Health Sciences at Clemson University.
 Her primary research interests include minority health (particularly Latino and African American populations), cancer disparities, and chronic disease.
 She is currently working in partnership with USC on a project funded by the National Cancer Institute to develop the South Carolina Cancer Disparities Network, and a BlueCross-BlueShield project entitled, Promotora Model for Latinos in the Upstate.
 Prior projects related to minority health and health disparities include a South Carolina study of cancer survivorship funded by the American Cancer Society and a Health Resources and Services Administration study of accessible health care for Hispanic populations.
 Dr. Mayo hopes to see more collaboration among various programs and Universities, especially related to cancer and chronic disease.

-Dr. McCubbin is a professor of Psychology and serves as Associate Dean in the College of Business and Behavioral Science at Clemson University.
+Dr. McCubbin is a professor of Psychology and serves as Associate Dean in the College of Business at Clemson University.
 His primary research interests include stress, sleep deprivation, hypertension, heart disease, diabetes, chronic pain, and cognitive performance.
 He has been funded by NIH and the Department of Defense to study stress, fatigue, performance and cardiovascular disease.
 His prior projects related to health disparities and minority populations have focused on the effects of stress on bilingual language performance and diseases that disproportionately affect minorities.
 Dr. McCubbin would like to see CRHD address occupational stress, sleep disruption, risk for hypertension, coronary heart disease, metabolic syndrome, and diabetes.

 Dr. Ransom is a professor in the Department of Political Science and is the chair of the policy studies doctoral program in the Strom Thurmond Institute at Clemson University.
 Dr. Ransom’s major research interests center around the areas of campaigns and elections, and politics and public policy making.
 At present, he is engaged in projects exploring African American candidates in statewide elections, DNA testing and the changing face of criminal investigations, and voter preferences and the 2008 presidential election, for which he serves as the co-director the Palmetto Poll at the Strom Thurmond Institute.
 Prior to coming to Clemson, he directed a public policy center in New Jersey that performed community/regional research on the incidence of diseases, health care planning, and service delivery, with a particular focus on underserved areas of New Jersey.
 Dr. Ransom would like to see research at CRHD in the areas of disease incidence and differentials in access to health care; the certificate of need process and the delivery of health care services in underserved areas; and race and public policy.